 SEMTN – SE MI Traffic Net 146.76- 2215 Daily

 TMMTN – Thumb Mid Michigan Traffic Net 147.30+ 2130 Mon - Sat

 More information is available at http://nts-mi.org/.
-Come join us on our traffic nets.
+Come join us on our traffic and public service nets.

 Section ManagerLarry Camp WB8R

 Official Observer CoordinatorKenneth T. Coughlin N8KC